fishcus/KAP-manual/en/integration/qlik.en.md

 5. Configure Direct Query mode

-   Given the Peta-byte scale Cube size in a usual KAP production environment, we recommend user to use Direct Query mode in Qlik Sense and avoid importing data into Qlik sense.
+   Given the Peta-byte scale Cube size in a usual Kyligence Enterprise production environment, we recommend user to use Direct Query mode in Qlik Sense and avoid importing data into Qlik sense.

    You may be able to enable Direct Query mode by typing `Direct Query` in front of your query script in Script editor.